fabricerosay/MarxAtaxx/README.md

 julia --project=/path to MarxAtaxx/ --check-bounds=no -O3 --threads=4 /path to MarxAtaxx/src/engine.jl --workers=4

---threads set the numbers of threads used by julia (=auto  will launch as many threads as cores) --workers will use thise number of threads for the search(lazy SMP)
+--threads=y set the numbers of threads used by julia (=auto  will launch as many threads as cores) --workers=x will use x threads for the search(lazy SMP) preferably y>=x